hdShang/arxiv-daily/docs/cs-RO/2025-08-10/papers/250807421v1-triple-s-a-collaborative-multi-llm-framework-for-solving-long-horizo.md

 ---
 layout: default
-title: Triple-S: A Collaborative Multi-LLM Framework for Solving Long-Horizon Implicative Tasks in Robotics
+title: "Triple-S: A Collaborative Multi-LLM Framework for Solving Long-Horizon Implicative Tasks in Robotics"
 ---

 # Triple-S: A Collaborative Multi-LLM Framework for Solving Long-Horizon Implicative Tasks in Robotics